Large Deviations Optimal Scheduling of Closed Queueing Networks: Introduction

-\textbf{Shared transportation systems.} \cite{ozkan2016dynamic} studied revenue-maximizing state-independent assignment control by solving a minimum cost flow problem in the fluid limit. \cite{braverman2016empty} modeled the system by a closed queueing network and derived the optimal static routing policy that sends empty vehicles to under-supplied locations. \cite{banerjee2016pricing} adopted the Gordon-Newell closed queueing network model and considered static pricing/repositioning/matching policies that maximizes throughput, welfare or revenue.
+\textbf{Applications: shared transportation systems.} \cite{ozkan2016dynamic} studied revenue-maximizing state-independent assignment control by solving a minimum cost flow problem in the fluid limit. \cite{braverman2016empty} modeled the system by a closed queueing network and derived the optimal static routing policy that sends empty vehicles to under-supplied locations. \cite{banerjee2016pricing} adopted the Gordon-Newell closed queueing network model and considered static pricing/repositioning/matching policies that maximizes throughput, welfare or revenue.
 In contrast to our work, which studies state-dependent control, these works consider static control that completely relies on system parameters.
-In terms of convergence rate to the fluid-based solution, \cite{ozkan2016dynamic} did not study the convergence rate of their policy, \cite{braverman2016empty} observed from simulation an $O(1/\sqrt{\N})$ convergence rate as the number of supply units in the closed system $\N$ goes to infinity,\footnote{In the setting of \cite{braverman2016empty}, the drop probability can remain positive even as $K$ grows, in contrast with our setting where the drop probability can always be sent to $0$ because of our CRP condition under which the flows in the network can potentially be balanced.
-The comparison of convergence rates is most meaningful if we restrict attention to instances in their setting where the drop probability goes to zero as $K$ grows.} while \cite{banerjee2016pricing} showed finite system bounds with an $O(1/{\N})$ convergence rate as $\N\to\infty$ in the absence of service times and an $O(1/\sqrt{\N})$ convergence rate with service times.
-Under the CRP condition, we obtain exponential decay in $K$ of the demand drop probability, and further obtain the optimal exponent.
+In terms of convergence rate to the fluid-based solution, \cite{ozkan2016dynamic} did not study the convergence rate of their policy, \cite{braverman2016empty} observed from simulation an $O(1/\sqrt{\N})$ convergence rate as the number of supply units in the closed system $\N$ goes to infinity,\footnote{In the setting of \cite{braverman2016empty}, the loss probability can remain positive even as $K$ grows, in contrast with our setting where the loss probability can always be sent to $0$ because of our CRP condition under which the flows in the network can potentially be balanced.
+The comparison of convergence rates is most meaningful if we restrict attention to instances in their setting where the loss probability goes to zero as $K$ grows.} while \cite{banerjee2016pricing} showed finite system bounds with an $O(1/{\N})$ convergence rate as $\N\to\infty$ in the absence of service times and an $O(1/\sqrt{\N})$ convergence rate with service times.
+All these works propose static policies, and we show that no static policy can achieve exponentially small loss.
+In contrast, under the CRP condition, we obtain exponentially small loss in $K$, and further obtain the optimal exponent.